scipy/scipy-sphinx-theme/README.rst

 The following blocks are defined:

+.. attribute:: layout.html:header

+   Block at the top of the page, for logo etc.

 .. attribute:: searchbox.html:edit_link

    Edit link HTML code to paste in the left sidebar, if `edit_link` is